abimaelst/Salary-Calculator/README.md

 ## Objectives

-Create, using React, an application named 'react-salario' that should be able to calculate the net salary from gross salary, considering the 2020 CLT rules.
+Create, using React, an application named 'react-salary' that should be able to calculate the net salary from gross salary, considering the 2020 CLT rules.

 To exercise some concepts as: